nicoborn/java_assignment_1/README.md

 ## Edit aircraft
 If you want to edit an aircraft click on an entry in the list and click "Edit selected" The form will now be available to change data.
-After editing please click the "Save" button below the form.
+After editing or to exit the edit view, please click the "Save" button below the form.

 ## Delete aircraft
 If you want to delete an aircraft click on an entry in the list and click the "-" button below the list of aircrafts.